 Taxi mess in Havana

 This has been going on for a few weeks now (March 17) and a solution does not seem at hand.
-Some drivers make normal routes, others the short rounds, others driver around empty and most of them simply stay at home.
+Some drivers make their normal routes, others the short rounds, others drive around empty, and most of them simply stay at home.
 Some charge the new official prices, others just keep charging the old prices and some stick to the ‘taxi privado’ principle.

-Public transport in Havana is a mess at the moment and getting home sometimes a chore… The government is bothered with this situation and is deploying extra busses.
+Public transport in Havana is a mess at the moment and getting home sometimes a chore… The government is bothered with this situation and is deploying extra buses.